TIBCOSoftware/snappydata/docs/reference/sql_reference/create-function.md

 ## Description

 Creates a function.
-Users can define a function and completely customize how SnappyData evaluates data and manipulates queries using UDF and UDAF functions across sessions.
+Users can define a function and completely customize how TIBCO ComputeDB evaluates data and manipulates queries using UDF and UDAF functions across sessions.
 The definition of the functions is stored in a persistent catalog, which enables it to be used after node restart as well.

 You can extend any one of the interfaces in the package `org.apache.spark.sql.api.java`.
 These interfaces can be included in your client application by adding `snappy-spark-sql_2.11-2.0.3-2.jar` to your classpath.